-Think of it like this: getting a car to go from 0-60 mph takes some work (I mean, mostly for the car, but y’know).
-Once you get up to speed, it’s easier to keep moving.
+Think of it like this: getting a car from 0-60 mph takes some work (mainly for the car, but y’know).
+But, once you get up to speed, it’s easier to keep moving.
 Sure, you’ve got to lean on the pedal a bit here and there, but for the most part, it’s smooth sailing.
 In unison with your own continued effort, you have inertia moving you along.

 That’s one of the things I love about building a positive attitude: it’s an investment.
-It takes a bit to get started, but once you’re cruising at 60 miles per hour, it does a lot of the work on its own.
+It takes a bit to get started, but once you’re cruising at 60 miles per hour, it does much of the work independently.
 Positive thinking becomes easier as you go; you just need to keep giving it those little pushes along the way.

 People like to be around people with a positive mindset.

 It is better to be someone who faces a problem and asks, “how can we solve it?” than to complain about the situation and jump immediately to why no one can solve it.
 People like to be around the former.
 They will view that person as upbeat, fun to spend time with, and, most importantly, someone who can get things done.
 And they won’t be wrong on any of these.

 Those with a persistently positive mindset naturally and almost invariably attract the respect and appreciation of others.
 This dynamic leads to stronger relationships with others and an increase in personal and professional opportunities finding their way to you.

 Remember, when you approach each new situation with fierce optimism, you are far more likely to achieve your goals.
 And new opportunities fly to those who are prepared to handle them.

 Just as a positive attitude can transform your relationship with yourself (like in #3), so too can it give new life to your relationships with others.